Skip to main content

 warning

-Note the regex feed selection .* need to be specified in quotation marks ('.*' or ".*"), otherwise our system would substitute the asterisk.
+Note the regex feed selection .* needs to be specified in quotation marks ('.*' or ".*"), otherwise your shell might substitute the asterisk with files...

 Example of Common Mistake